-To address the above issues, in this work, we propose a long interest chain modeling framework for news recommendation (LICM).
-This framework combines global and local perspectives, enhancing the personalization and temporal modeling accuracy of news recommendations by incorporating long-chain interest constructed with the collaborative of other users with similar interests, revealing latent common interests within the global news click graph.
-Our main contributions are: \begin{itemize} \item Designing a long-chain selection mechanism based on popularity, category and semantics to pick long-chain, which facilitates better classification and distillation of long-chain features to capture latent connection among collaborative users.
-As far as we know, this is the first paper to use this approach in the global news graph; \item We adopt long-chain attention network to capture the long-chain information at the news level and user level, subsequently utilize a gated network to combine long-chain and neighbor information. \item Extensive experiments on real world datasets demonstrate that LICM significantly improves news recommendation effectiveness, outperforming other baseline methods. \end{itemize}
+\begin{itemize} \item We design a long chain selection algorithm based on popularity, category and semantics to select long chains for each clicked news of all users in global click graph, so that we can select the most valuable long chains to better capture far-reaching linkage. \item We propose long chain attention network to distill the long chain interest at the news level and user level respectively, subsequently design a gated network to combine long chain interest and neighbor interest to enhance collaborative interest among users. \item Extensive experiments on real world datasets demonstrate that GLoCIM improves news recommendation effectiveness, outperforming other baseline methods. \end{itemize}